Chances are, you’ve seen many signs for halal meat and meat deli in and around the US.

 Difference Between Kosher and Halal Meat

-Kosher food follows the kashrut (Jewish dietary law), and much like halal, they have very specific rules and regulations to follow.
+Kosher food follows the kashrut (Jewish dietary law); much like halal, they have very specific rules and regulations.

 Kosher meat is similar to halal since they both need the meats to be slaughtered by a sharp surgical knife, done by a trained professional.